 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.

 Listen to the blog!

 The Medical College Admission Test (MCAT) is exactly that – the central standardized examination used by medical schools to assess the knowledge and abilities of applicants.
-It tests basic knowledge in medically relevant sciences, as well as reasoning and the humanities.
-The MCAT is a crucial part of your – in fact, both MCAT score and GPA are typically considered the “make or break” components in your application, significantly affecting your likelihood of medical school acceptance.
-If you do especially poorly on either, or mediocre on both, many admissions committees will reject your application without considering the other more qualitative like your or .
+It tests basic knowledge in medically relevant sciences as well as reasoning and the humanities and social sciences.
+The MCAT is a crucial part of your – in fact, both your MCAT score and GPA are typically considered the “make or break” components in your application, significantly affecting your likelihood of medical school acceptance.
+If you do especially poorly on either, or mediocre on both, many admissions committees will reject your application without considering the other more qualitative parts of your application like your or medical school .

 There are so many resources and strategies for MCAT study that it has literally become an industry unto itself within the world of test prep.
 With such an ocean of options it can feel quite overwhelming to determine the best practices for your studying.
 Fortunately, there are some overarching truths to MCAT study, and you can use these to organize and optimize your time leading up to your test day.